 After nine months of excited anticipation, it’s time to bring your little one into the world.
 Prepare for your big day by knowing what to expect.

-When you arrive at your birth center you’ll first need to check-in and register.
+When you arrive at family birth care you’ll first need to check-in and register.
 Your doctor will tell you what to do ahead of time, so you’ll know exactly where to go, no matter what time of day it is.

 After you’re registered, you’ll be taken to your birthing suite.
 Your labor and delivery nurse will introduce herself—she will likely be with you throughout the entire process, although you may have a different nurse at times, too.

 As you experience labor, your nurse will be there to help with pain management and get you anything you need, as outlined in your birth plan.
 Spouses and other partners can also be in the birthing suite with you to offer comfort and support.